New posts only go to subscribers via email. EXCLUSIVELY.

 I was looking for information about a ski resort in Illinois.
 The snippet (also ranking at number one) mentionedit had a ski drop of more than 2,600 feet.

 This may sound like a minor slope befitting the prairie state if you’re from Colorado.
 But actually, Illinois is flatter than that.
-There are no real mountains in Colorado.
+There are no real mountains in Illinois.
 A 2,608 ft vertical drop sounded very suspicious to me.

 So I checked, and indeed, according to the resort’s official site, they offer a 475-foot vertical drop.
 475 and not 2,608.